The ultimate pitta has landed, you are going to love this one MOB.

 2 Garlic Cloves

 1 Red Chilli

 Handful of Peanuts

 Start by slicing up your chicken and placing it into a mixing bowl.
-Finely grate a knob of ginger and add this to the bowl followed by 2 tbsp of soy sauce, 100ml of coconut milk, your fish sauce, 2 grated cloves of garlic, 1 tbsp of peanut butter and a glug of olive oil.
+Finely grate a knob of ginger and add this to the bowl followed by 2 tbsp of soy sauce, 100ml of coconut milk, 3 tsp of fish sauce, 2 grated garlic cloves, 1 tbsp of peanut butter and a glug of olive oil.
 Mix everything together and leave to marinate for 20 minutes (or longer if you have time).

 Into a small bowl, add the remaining peanut butter, soy sauce and coconut milk.
-Finely chop the rest of ginger and your chilli and add this to the bowl and mix together until you have a creamy satay sauce.
+Finely chop the rest of the ginger and your chilli.
+Add this to the bowl and mix together until you have a creamy satay sauce.

 Slaw time.
-Grate your cabbage and carrot and place them into a large bowl.
-Finely chop your coriander and mint and add this to the bowl.
+Grate your cabbage and carrot into a large bowl.
+Finely chop your coriander and mint and add this too.
 Slice up your mango and whack it in.
-Next, sprinkle a pinch of salt, followed by your vinegar and mix everything together thoroughly.
+Sprinkle a pinch of salt followed by your vinegar and mix everything together thoroughly.

 Start toasting your pittas.

 Once your chicken is marinated, add to a lightly oiled frying pan and stir until cooked through.